akhiadber/DeepRL_Continuous_Control/README.md

 ### (Optional) Challenge: Crawler Environment

-After you have successfully completed the project, you might like to solve the more difficult **Crawler** environment.
+Next, I'll try to solve the more difficult **Crawler** environment.

 ![Crawler][image2]

 In this continuous control environment, the goal is to teach a creature with four legs to walk forward without falling.

 You can read more about this environment in the ML-Agents GitHub [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#crawler).
-To solve this harder task, you'll need to download a new Unity environment.  (**Note**: Udacity students should not submit a project with this new environment.)
+To solve this harder task, you'll need to download a new Unity environment.

 You need only select the environment that matches your operating system:
 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Crawler/Crawler_Linux.zip)